-Security is a primary concern for Helio.
-We set the highest possible standard for security in our protocol
+Security is the primary concern for Helio.
+We set the highest possible standards for protocol security and user safety

-When you participate in Web3 activities such as buying NFTs, investing in DeFi or using payment solutions such as Helio, you are exposed to certain risks similarly.
-As a Web3 user you can mitigate these risks with best practices (and we write about these frequently on our blog) and stay informed.
+When you participate in Web3 activities such as buying NFTs, investing in DeFi or using payment solutions such as Helio, you are exposed to certain risks.
+As a Web3 user you can mitigate these risks with best practices (and we write about these frequently on our blog).
 In addition to your personal security, it's our job to help you understand the technical risks of using Helio and how we mitigate them.

 Audit report Helio protocol